Apehaenger/venus.dbus-tasmota-easymeter-q3d/README.md

 SCRIPT='/tmp/easymeter-installer.sh'; wget -O $SCRIPT https://raw.githubusercontent.com/Apehaenger/venus.dbus-tasmota-easymeter-q3d/latest/install.sh && bash $SCRIPT
 ```
 Once finished the installation, you should see your EasyMeter in your VenusOS device remote console.

+## Configuration

+The generic configuration is done by a questionnaire of the install script,
+but if you like to change something afterwards, modify `nano /data/dbus-tasmota-easymeter-q3d/config.ini` and restart the service via `/data/dbus-tasmota-easymeter-q3d/restart.sh`

 ## Update